MonashProteomics/MaSpeQC/README.md

 You can now configure MaSpeQC by running `npm start --setup` and opening a browser window at _http://localhost/configuration_.

 ## Configuration
-During installation, you will be prompted to fill in a configuration form before using MaSpeQC.
+Before using MaSpeQC, it is necessary to fill in a configuration form.
+The configuration process is triggered automatically during Windows installation and can be initiated manually as shown above for Linux and MacOS.
 The following inputs are required to configure the system:

 - #### INSTRUMENTS : The LC-MS/MS instruments the system will monitor.
 	- _Instrument Name_ (Unique, No Spaces)